 I could list hundreds of little things that surprised and shocked us whilst living in Beijing – from toddlers wearing open-crotch trousers and letting loose in the street, to keeping our washing machine in the bathroom.

 Sometimes we couldn’t believe our eyes.
 As the time wore on though, we got used to living a life contrary to ours in the UK.
-Even now, having left Beijing almost a year ago, we talk about what’s different to living in Australia as a backpacker.
+Even now, having left Beijing, we talk about what’s different to living in Australia as a backpacker.
 It always comes down to the culture.
 Even though we are having a great time here down under, it’s so similar to home that we crave all of Beijing’s distinctive ways.

 We’ll be heading back in the near future for sure.

 Moving To Beijing Is A Great Base For Travelling Asia